 (e) Clarifying the scope of the treaties and their relationship with other assessment tools, whenever needed, to increase efficiency and avoid duplication;

-(f) Clarifying the terminology and obligations of the treaties, with specific emphasis on appendix I to the Convention, for example, to make clear that environmental impact assessment and strategic environmental assessment focus on the effects on the environment, including health, of economic development projects and planning and not on social impacts or nuclear safety.
-(This does not mean that the Convention/Protocol should not take into account the effects of these broader issues, as relevant);
+(f) Clarifying the terminology and obligations of the treaties, with specific emphasis on appendix I and appendix II to the Convention, for example, to make clear that environmental impact assessment and strategic environmental assessment focus on the effects on the environment, including health, of economic development projects and planning and not on social impacts or nuclear safety (this does not mean that the Convention/Protocol should not take into account the effects of these broader issues, as relevant), and also to clarify the content of the environmental impact assessment documentation with respect to the proper evaluation of reasonable alternatives and sufficient explanation for the selection of the option decided upon;

 (g) Identifying Parties’ need for legislative assistance and capacity-building, including through a review of their national legislation and administrative capacity, subject to the availability of resources.
 Matching the needs to the resources available and, to the extent possible, addressing them through technical assistance, capacity-building, guidance, sharing good practice and twinning procedures.
 As appropriate, making use of the review of compliance procedure.